almazarrafael/Digital-Logic-Sim/README.md

 ## programs list and function

 1. Binary to Decimal Converter - Input a binary number by checking the checkboxes for corresponding 1s then the result will display as you go.
-2. Full Adder with Carry In and Out Simulator - Input 2 8-Bit binary numbers into input A and B and a Carry in flag then the program will provide you the corresponding decimal and binary values as well as Carry out.
+2. 8-Bit Adder with Carry In and Out Simulator - Input 2 8-Bit binary numbers into input A and B and a Carry in flag then the program will provide you the corresponding decimal and binary values as well as Carry out.

 ## installation